openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 -----------------------------------------------------------------------------
 Maintainers are responsible for resolving disclosed security vulnerabilies and notifying the Security Working Group once they are resolved.

-To assist the maintainer with keeping track of their repository's vulnerabilities, the Security Working Group will create a `GitHub repository security advisory`_ pre-assigned with the scored severity.
+To assist the maintainer with tracking their repository's vulnerabilities, the Security Working Group will create a `GitHub repository security advisory`_ pre-assigned with the scored severity.

-Maintainers are requested to notify the Security Working Group if they would like to adjudicate a vulnerability to a different severity than what was originally triaged.
+Maintainers should inform the Security Working Group if they judge a vulnerability to be a different severity than what was originally triaged.
 The Security Working Group must accept the maintainer's adjudication, but should comment on any considerations around the adjudication.

-Maintainers will be reminded to remediate disclosures in proportion to the severity of the disclosure.
-The following table shows the reminder frequency until resolution of each severity classification:
+Maintainers will be routinely reminded to remediate disclosures in a frequency proportional to the severity of the disclosure.
+The following table shows the default reminder frequency until resolution of each severity classification:

 ========    =====   ==================
 Severity    Score   Reminder frequency